elterminad0r/cipher_tools/README.md

  - A better interactive script featuring some commands to inspect/alter state
  - Finding similar repeating substring
  - Finding adjacent reoccurring characters
+ - It's also all very alpha-oriented atm.
+I'd like to add some extension supporting ciphers on spaces, etc.
  - and more
 still to come.
 Stay tuned.